SunnyCloudYang/DormScoreRegister/README.md

 1. Open the extension and **turn on the switch** in the popup to enable the extension.
 (The extension will remember your choice so that you just have to turn it on once)
 2. **Click `Begin Entry` button** to go to the login page.
 3. **Select the region, building, floor and password pattern** you want to enter the score, and you will automatically enter the score entry page.
-4. Extension will automatically fill the floor and room number, so you can simply **click the `Begin Entry` button** to start entering the score.
+4. Wait for the extension to automatically fill in the floor and the start room number, and then **click the `Begin Entry` button** to start entering the score.
 5. When a new room page is loaded, **click the `Auto Complete` button** to fill in the default score and generate default advice.
 6. By **right-clicking** the score select box, you'll change the default score to **"B"**, if you press **`Ctrl`** key simultaneously, the score will be changed to **"C"**, press **`Shift`** to change it to **"D"**.
 7. No matter how you choose the score, the advice will be generated automatically with no extra operation.